How to Figure out Your Down Payment

 In the days when the home mortgage business was not in crisis, zero-down home loans were all the rage.
 Almost anyone with good credit could get a mortgage, regardless of how much cash they could put down up front.
 Sadly, these days are gone.
 Now lenders expect borrowers to give them a little more security in the form of substantial down payments.
 You might not have to come up with the traditional 20%, but you might have to come very close.
 In this post, we’ll give you tips on how to figure out your down payment.

 The biggest benefit of a down payment is that it enhances your ability to qualify for a loan.
-Home loans with little or no down payments required are dying out fast, so a down payment is as important to qualification as your credit.
-But the advantages of down payments extend beyond qualification.
-For one, the more money you put down up front, the lower your monthly mortgage payments will be.
-Moreover, a down payment becomes home equity once you purchase the home, and that means you can borrow against this with home equity loans or credit lines.
+Home loans with little or no down required are dying out fast, so a down payment is as important to qualification as your credit.
+But the advantages extend beyond qualification.
+For one, the more money you put down up front, the lower your monthly mortgage statements will be.
+Moreover, this becomes home equity once you purchase the home, and that means you can borrow against this with home equity loans or credit lines.
 Finally, a down payment of at least 20% will also save you the expense of private mortgage insurance.

 If you don’t have the cash to make the down payment you want to, consider the following strategies: